Eric Tsang: Personal life

 Tsang is a devout Buddhist, often leading other actors in efforts to raise money for Hong Kong Buddhist temples and events.

 Tsang's best friends are Natalis Chan and Alan Tam, who are also famous singers and actors from Hong Kong.
 Tsang has been close friends with Tam's family since childhood as their fathers were colleagues in the police force and played football together.

 Tsang has been married twice.
 His first marriage was to Taiwanese actress Wang Mei Hua (王美華) in 1972 and they had two daughters, Bowie Tsang and Tsang Wing Yee.
 They divorced in 1975.
 Wang brought their eldest daughter back to Taiwan, while their younger daughter moved to Canada.

 His second marriage was to Rebecca Chu (朱錫珍) in 1989 and they had two sons, Derek Tsang, the director of Better Days, and Mark Tsang.
 Chu and their two sons later immigrated to Toronto, Canada without Tsang, who chose to stay in Hong Kong and they have had in a long-distance relationship since then.
-On 21 April 2013, the Hong Kong 3 Weekly Magazine reported that Tsang's current wife was named Sung Lai Wah (宋麗華) and they had lived apart for 20 years.
-This was dismissed by Bowie Tsang on the following day.
-In fact, Sung Lai Wah was the mother of Alan Kuo.
 Chu died of cancer on 3 August 2020 at the Hong Kong Sanatorium & Hospital.